Kim Lane Scheppele: Research

 Scheppele argues that Orbán borrowed separate pieces from democratic governments—gerrymandering in the United States, first-past-the-post voting in Britain, and the winner compensation rule in Italy—all of which, when combined with election rules unique to Hungary, produce the Frankenstate.
 These separate pieces give the deceptive appearance of democratic norms and functions to election monitors, but when put together as a whole, often work against democracy in practice and promote autocracy.
 Scheppele notes that the Frankenstate tactic is not unique to Hungary, and can be found in Turkey and even the United States.

 In her research, Scheppele discusses how to stop creeping autocracy.
 Scheppele testified in 2013 before the Commission on Security and Cooperation in Europe, warning that Hungary was moving towards authoritarianism and oligarchy.
 She has also written about the threat Trumpism poses to American democracy.

-Scheppele declined to describe Trump as a dictator or his administration as a dictatorship until September 2025.
+After Trump denied being a dictator, but also added "A lot of people are saying, 'Maybe we like a dictator'", Scheppele commented on the changing status of governance in the United States.
+She initially declined to describe Trump as a dictator or his administration as a dictatorship until September 2025.
 "If I was hesitating before", she told The Guardian, "it's this mobilization of the national guard and the indication that he plans to overtake resistance by force that now means we're in it...He's really planning a military, repressive force, to go out into the streets of the places that are most likely to resist his dictatorship and to just put down the whole thing by force."
-Other experts like political scientist Steven Levitsky disagree.
-"Technically in political science terms, no, he's not a dictator", Levitsky said.
-"The United States, I think, is collapsing into some form of authoritarianism.
-But it has not consolidated into an outright dictatorship."
-Both Scheppele and Levitsky commented on the topic after Trump denied being a dictator, but also quipped "A lot of people are saying, 'Maybe we like a dictator'".
+Other experts like political scientist Steven Levitsky initially were skeptical, but by late 2025, Levitsky had softened his stance, arguing along with Daniel Ziblatt that the United States had become a competitive authoritarian regime, with Trump now using language similar to that of a military dictator.